Ofgem Energy Price Cap April 2024: 3 Fascinating Graphs to Understand it Better

 Graph 1 – The Energy Price Cap Timeline

 Today’s Energy Price Cap reduction is excellent news.
-However, short-term fluctuations don’t show an accurate picture.
-The graph above shows where today’s announcement sits in the bigger picture.
+However, short-term fluctuations don’t accurately depict the situation.
+The graph above shows where today’s announcement fits in the bigger picture.

-The graph shows (in green) how the Energy Price Cap has fluctuated regarding the average and monthly costs for dual fuel households over time.
+The graph (in green) shows how the Energy Price Cap has fluctuated in terms of the average and monthly costs for dual fuel households over time.
 It also shows (in yellow), according to early predictions, what the Energy Price Cap is expected to do in the following two announcements for this year.

 Graph 2 – The Price of Gas